 While in the cafe my Oxonbirds WhatsApp Group alerted me to the fact the grebe was back in the northwest corner of Farmoor Two.
 We quickly finished our coffee and headed back up the causeway that had not got any more welcoming in our absence.
 Many of Oxonbirds finest were out and about having got news of the grebe and we met Justin as we made our way up the causeway, who told us the grebe was in amongst the Coot and Tufted Ducks that were milling about in the corner of the reservoir.
 We eventually relocated the grebe, its tiny grey and white form quite difficult to pick out in the similarly grey waters.
 It was some way out on the reservoir, loosely associating with some Great crested Grebes and obviously not too keen on coming any closer, probably due to the number of people now standing on the causeway looking at it.

-Peter was satisfied with his views and departed for more mundane domestic matters but I remained.
+Peter was satisfied with his views and departed to attend to more mundane domestic matters but I remained.
 I followed the grebe's progress, still a distant profile, swimming on the cold waters of the reservoir.
 I pointed the grebe out to various visiting birders and curious passers by but resigned myself to the fact that the grebe wouldn't be coming any nearer while the causeway was so populated.
 Fair enough as its presence, even though distant, brought pleasure to all who came to see it.

 I thought about the situation and considered that maybe with lunchtime an hour away there would be less people about then, so I spent the next hour looking for Water Rails at Pinkhill Reserve which lies at the back of the reservoir by the Thames.
 Sadly there was no successful outcome.
 I heard one squealing its pig like call but that was as far as it went.